 Man is a social being, he has the need to help others and he is interested in what others can provide; this means, the man has the need to exchange material things.
 Metals, cattle, cowries, cocoa beans are used as money.
 At this time, at the beginning of trade, it is no necessary that currencies are anchored in a precious metal (see Hermele, 2014, p.
 14), even when gold and metals are easy for everyone to measure —by size or weight, and with, more special knowledge, by fineness—, and it is possible to see when they have been tampered with.
 Smith (2017 [1776], pp. 26-27) says that since “Division of labor being established, every man lives by exchanging. [.]
 Difficulties of barter lead to the selection of one commodity as money, [.] for example, cattle, salt, shells, cod, tobacco, sugar, leather and nails.
 Metals were eventually preferred because they are durable and divisible.”
 In fact, anything can work as money, no sophistication is needed, at least innovation is not one of its main characteristics.
 It needs to be accepted as a form of payment, pay taxes with it, and used throughout the territory of a country as a social convention.
 Despite of this, actually, it is the social law that gives existence and efficacy to money and not the material of which the coins are made.
 Before the government had a monopoly on the legal currency, the currency in question had to be accepted as a mean of payment by the people.
 The use of a currency cannot be imposed by force.

 During the Reign of Terror in France, 1973, the punishment for refusing to accept the official means of payment or to carry another currency was the confiscation of property and the death penalty.
-But at the end these measures failed because people preferred precious metal-backed means of exchange, and no government policy was enough to counter society’s desire.
+But at the end, these measures failed because people preferred precious metal-backed means of exchange, and no government policy was enough to counter society’s desire.

 After the First World War, the Deutsche Mark was devalued to stratospheric levels.
 People needed a stable currency, anything was good to make payments, there were thousands of currencies, merchandise, commodities, different in circulation.
 Until the Rentenmark arrived, whose success was based on a social desire to have a unique currency and on its scarcity.